ManimCommunity/manim/docs/source/installation/linux.rst

 apt – Ubuntu / Mint / Debian
 ****************************

-To first update your sources, and then install Cairo, and Pango simply run:
+To first update your sources, and then install Cairo and Pango simply run:

 .. code-block:: bash